-If Ms. Dobrev and Ms. Hough are entitled to and elect to terminate the license agreements after 2023,or earlier upon a breach of the agreements by us, the rights and licenses granted to us will be revoked and we will be required to cease the marketing and sale of products that feature their name, likeness, image, and other indicia of identity after a 90 day run-off period.
-In such event, we will be required to refocus our marketing and brand promotion efforts, which may adversely affect our business and results of operations.
+Our license agreements with Ms. Dobrev and Jaybird Investments, LLC were terminated effective September 7, 2023.
+Upon such termination, the rights and licenses granted to us under such agreements were revoked and were required to cease the marketing and sale of products that feature their name, likeness, image, and other indicia of identity after a 90 day run-off period.
+As a result, we will be required to refocus our marketing and brand promotion efforts, which may adversely affect our business and results of operations.